-All students living in MSU residence halls (except Bridwell Courts, Sundance Court, Sunwatcher Village, Honors House and Biology House) during the fall and spring semesters are required to take a meal plan in the Mesquite Dining Room.
+All students living in MSU residence halls (except Bridwell Courts, Sundance Court, and Sunwatcher Village) during the fall and spring semesters are required to take a meal plan in the Mesquite Dining Room.
 Three meal plans (10 meals per week with \$75 declining balance, 14 meals per week with \$75 declining balance, and 19 meals per week with \$65 declining balance) are available for students residing in the residence halls.
 Each meal plan includes the declining balance that may be used at any dining facility in the Clark Student Center.
-An optional 10 meal plan is available during either summer session.
+An optional 10-meal plan is available during each summer session.

-For additional information about Housing and Residence Life, refer to the most recent edition of the Midwestern State University Student Handbook, the Housing and Residence Life website (http://housing.mwsu.edu/), or call (940) 397-4217.
+Additional information about Housing and Residence Life can be found in the most recent edition of the Midwestern State University Student Handbook, the Housing and Residence Life website (http://housing.mwsu.edu/), or by calling (940) 397-4217.